VITA-Group/PA-HMDB51/README.md

 # PA-HMDB51
-This is the repo for PA-HMDB51 (privacy attribute HMDB51) dataset published in our paper http://arxiv.org/abs/1906.05675.
+This is the repo for PA-HMDB51 (privacy annotated HMDB51) dataset published in our TPAMI paper http://arxiv.org/abs/1906.05675.

-This dataset is collected and maintained by the [VITA group](https://www.atlaswang.com/group) at the CSE department of Texas A&M University.
+This dataset is collected and maintained by the [VITA group](https://www.atlaswang.com/group) at the University of Texas at Austin.

 ## Overview
 PA-HMDB51 is the very first human action video dataset with both privacy attributes and action labels provided.
-The dataset contains 592 videos selected from HMDB51 [1], each provided with frame-level annotation of five privacy attributes.
-We evaluated the visual privacy algorithms proposed in [3] on PA-HMDB51.
+The dataset contains 515 videos selected from [HMDB51](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/), each provided with frame-level annotation of five privacy attributes.
+We carefully designed and benchmarked three privacy presenving learning algorithms on our new dataset.

 ## Privacy attributes
-We carefully selected five privacy attributes, which are originally from the 68 privacy attributes defined in [2], to annotate.
+We carefully selected five privacy attributes to annotate.
 The definition of the five attributes can be found in the following table.

 <!-- ![PA def table](https://github.com/htwang14/PA-HMDB51/blob/master/imgs/def_table.PNG)-->